osamafityani/SummaryDo/README.md

 The model will summsrize a web page text after shading it  . post the summarization a voice will read the new text to the browsers enabling customers  save : time , efort and help elders or people with disabilties to have the greatest experince .

-*  until now it can speak just in  english
+*  until now it can just speak english

-*  the model can deal with alot of pages :
+*  the model can deal with any webpage:

 | like : |
 | ------------- |